 - An on-site Chip Shop run by Bev Jamieson, open mid/end of May and closing beginning/mid-September.
 Her hours are 5pm - 8pm.
 During low season it is open Friday, Saturday, Sunday, and in high season it opens Wednesday - Sunday.
 The fish is freshly delivered from Ullapool and some of the other products are sourced from the local butchers in Lochinver.

 - We have facilities available to freeze ice blocks/packs.
 The freezer is located in the Laundrette (or in the house during quieter times).
-Please make sure you have your name clearly printed on the blocks or bags - there is a marker pen at reception for you to use.
 We do not have any facilities for you to keep food, and would appreciate it if you did not put food stuff in with the freezer blocks - if found we will automatically throw it away.

 In the long grass, bracken or heather you will encounter ticks, unfortunately, they are now an unavoidable part of life due to the increasing number of deer and stags coming off the hill for food.
 They are usually very easy to remove but, please be vigilant for the symptoms of Lyme's Disease - tiredness, muscle pain, joint pain, fever and headaches.

 The beach is situated right beside the caravan site, it has safe, clean waters for a range of activities - swimming, water-skiing, kayaking, sailing - whatever takes your fancy.
 Unfortunately, you need to provide your own equipment for these activities as there are no rentals available.
 The beach has had a "Clean Beach Award" since 2000 and in recent years has been a prime spot for watching the dolphins, porpoises and whales that come into the bay.
 People also fish from the rocks or from boats, and a Fishing Competition was established in July 2008.